weave-agent/.github/profile/README.md

 # Weave

-Weave is a lightweight, extensible coding agent framework written in Go.
+Weave is a lightweight, extensible coding agent written in Go.

 The core framework provides an event-driven SDK, dynamic extension loading, provider-neutral model support, and a terminal-first developer experience.
 Extensions own individual capabilities and communicate through bus events, so tools, providers, UIs, storage, and agent behavior can evolve independently.